Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 There's a section about the development kits offered by the company for other chips.
 According to it, they're x86 chips programmed in C++ running an RTOS.
 We may be lucky if this chip is similar in some way.

 Also, there's a SPI flash chip labeled as 25Q40T.
+These files usually store the device firmware.
+The firmware is the code that makes the CPU work as we want.
 Looking for it on the net reveals it's a 4Mbit SPI flash.
 I couldn't find the exact datasheet, but looks like the Winbond W25Q40BW is a compatible one.
 Here's the datasheet:
 [W25Q40BW datasheet](https://www.winbond.com/resource-files/w25q40bw%20revf%20101113.pdf)

 Let's make a memory dump!
 I'm not going to show how to do it in this article, maybe later in a separate one.
 I'll just say I used a CH341A module with the clip add-on.